International Book of Comics

 - Mad comics were drawn by some famous artists like

-Jack Davis, Wallace Wood, Bill Elder, Jack Kirby and Al Feldstein
+Jack Davis, Wallace Wood, Bill Elder, Jack Kirby

 some titles among the best: